Reporting Insurance Metrics to Venture Capitalists and Lenders

 Key Takeaways

-• Transparent reporting of operational KPIs and financial statements builds investor trust.
+• Transparent reporting of insurance KPIs and financial statements builds investor trust.

 • Clear financial narratives, including income statements and balance sheets, are key to securing funding.